gopalshivapuja/Compliance-OS/SCHEMA_DESIGN.md

 - ✅ **Flexibility** via JSONB for varying compliance rules
 - ✅ **Scalability** via UUIDs and proper indexing

+### V2 AI & Integration Enhancements 🚧
+- 🆕 **Vector search** with pgvector for RAG-based chatbot (no separate vector DB needed)
+- 🆕 **ML predictions** stored for audit trail and accuracy tracking
+- 🆕 **API sync logs** for external integration monitoring and debugging
+- 🆕 **Tenant branding** for white-label customization
+- 🆕 **Time-series optimizations** for sync logs and predictions

 The design balances normalization (data integrity) with denormalization (performance), ensuring Compliance OS can handle GCC operations efficiently while maintaining audit-ready data structures.
+The V2 tables are architected for future AI features without disrupting the stable V1 core.

 ---

 **Remember**: "If it cannot stand up to an auditor, it does not ship."
 This schema is designed with that principle in mind! 🎯